sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 }
 ```

 This example can be altered to suit an application's policy.
-For example, a particular application may for want to also override handling showing scheduled update alerts even when Sparkle wants to show them in immediate focus, or still add an additional UI indicator when the user initiated an update check.
+For example, a particular application may for want to also override handling showing scheduled update alerts even when Sparkle wants to show them in immediate focus, or still add an additional UI indicator when the user initiated an update check (`state.userInitiated`).

 ### Background App, Dock, and Notification Example